samplchallenges/SAMPL6/pKa_challenge_instructions.md

 #### Prediction Type II - microstate populations as a function of pH
 Predicting the fractional microstate populations between pH interval 2 to 12 in 0.1 pH increments.

-- Fill one `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
+- Fill one `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates predicted with one method.
+You may submit predictions from multiple methods, but you should fill a separate template file for each different method.
 - For each molecule, report as many microstates as your method predicts.
 - To determine the microstate ID for your predicted microstate populations, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
 See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").